-(1) The following terms and conditions only shall apply to goods and services, in particular to software and licenses supplied by us in so far as the Buyer is acting in the course of a business or is a legal entity under public law.
-These terms and conditions shall apply to all future supplies to the Buyer.
+(1) The following terms and conditions only shall apply to goods and services, in particular to software and licenses supplied by us in so far as the Buyer is acting in the course of a business or is a legal entity under public law, in addition to the respective contract and the following terms and conditions in this order.
+These terms and conditions shall also apply to all future supplies to the Buyer.

-(2) Any terms of the Buyer which contradict or deviate from the terms and conditions below shall not apply except where we have expressly agreed to the same in writing.
+(2) Any terms of the Buyer which contradict or deviate from the terms and conditions below or statutory provisions – in particular the Buyer’s terms and conditions of purchase, shall not apply except where we have expressly agreed to the same in writing.
 Any unconditional supply of goods, performance of works or acceptance of payments shall not be construed as an acknowledgement of terms which deviate from the aforesaid.

-(5) The technical specification provided by the Buyer valid on the date of shipment shall be definitive in terms of determining the quality of the goods supplied by us, which is set out in the application documentation.
-We shall not be bound to supply goods of any other quality.
+(4) The technical specification provided by the Buyer valid on the date of shipment shall be definitive in terms of determining the quality of the goods supplied by us, which is set out in the application documentation.
+We shall not be bound to supply goods, particularly software, of any other quality.

 Our quotations are subject to change without notice with regard to prices, quantity, delivery date, availability, technical data, specifications and descriptions of quality.
 The contract of sale shall be concluded with the order acknowledgement in written or email form by us.
 Except where otherwise agreed the date of order acknowledgement shall be the contract date.
-Any changes, supplements and/or cancellation of a contract must be in written or email form.
+Any changes, supplements and/or cancellation of a contract or these terms and conditions must be in written or email form.
+This also applies to the cancellation of this requirement.

-(1) Our prices and license fees (hereinafter prices) are EXW (Incoterms 2010) but do not include packing, insurance, VAT, installation, travelling time, out of pocket expenses, overnight accommodation and training as well as travel expenses which will be charged according to the price list valid at the time the contract is made.
+(1) Our prices and license fees (hereinafter Prices) are EXW (Incoterms 2010) but do not include packing, insurance, VAT, installation and training which will be charged according to the price list valid at the time the contract is made.

 (1) Except where otherwise agreed the Buyer shall remit the invoice amount within 14 days of the invoice date without deduction. .
-Upon the expiration of the deadline aforesaid the Buyer shall be deemed in default of payment in accordance with section § 286 sub‐section.2 Nr.
-2 of the German Civil Code (BGB).
-We shall be entitled to charge interest on overdue payments in accordance with section § 288 of the German Civil Code (BGB).
+Upon the expiration of the deadline aforesaid the Buyer shall be deemed in default of payment in accordance with section 286 sub-section 2 no. 2 of the German Civil Code (BGB).
+We shall be entitled to charge interest on overdue payments in accordance with section 288 of the German Civil Code (BGB).

 (2) Payments for maintenance and support services are to be remitted prior to the commencement of the maintenance period.